altvali/chess_march_challenge/README.md

 # Submissions

-Submit your solver function and total score achieved at the Code Golf StackExchange challenge page. (todo: link to it once it's posted).
+Submit your solver function and total score achieved at the Code Golf StackExchange challenge page at https://codegolf.stackexchange.com/questions/231812/chess-squad-march .
 Remember, the solver must generalize well and your score should be as low as possible.
 Good luck!